 - Phytolacca decandra = Feels tortured, cries out unsuccessfully

 - Pulsatilla pratensis = Puts head in the sand — Lack of confrontation

 The psychological meaning of infectious diseases

 The psychological meaning of Infectious diseases like mumps, in general, is associated with fundamental issues and beliefs that a person wants and must deal with.
 These are behavioral customs brought along by the family, which can and should be overcome by living through those illnesses.
 This implication also applies to childhood illnesses or pediatric diseases.
-They are indications of which life themes are still being judged and thus are still pathogenic.
+They indicate that life themes are still being judged and, thus, are still pathogenic.